For Forest

 For Forest was a temporary art intervention by Klaus Littmann that took place from 8 September to 27 October 2019 in Klagenfurt (Austria).
 299 trees of up to 14 meters high were placed on the football field of the Wörthersee Stadium.
-Entrance was free and visitors could discover the artwork from different perspectives day and night (10 am to 10 pm every day).
+Entrance was free and visitors could come discover the artwork from different perspectives day and night (10 am to 10 pm every day).
 The project was met with international media coverage in over 80 countries.

-On 01 October 2019, 100,000 people had visited For Forest, and by its end over 200,000 people had seen it.
+On 1 October 2019, 100,000 people had visited For Forest, and by its end over 200,000 people had seen it.

 Purpose

 For Forest was inspired by Max Peintner's pencil drawing The Unending Attraction of Nature, that he made in 1970/71.
-According to Klaus Littmann, For Forest aimed to challenge people’s perception of nature and to question the future between humans and nature.
+According to Klaus Littmann, For Forest aimed to challenge people's perception of nature and to question the future between humans and nature.
 It sought to become a memorial, reminding us that nature, which we so often take for granted, may someday only be found in specially designated spaces, as is already the case with animals in zoos.